scala-exercises/scala-exercises/README.md

 While creating the PostgreSQL database, you may run into problems following the previous instructions if developing on a MacOS X environment.
 In that case we recommend using the following alternative ones:

 - Create a user called `scalaexercises_dev_user`.
-Note that if you installed PostgresSQL using Homebrew, your superuser may be different than `postgres`:
+Note that if you installed PostgreSQL using Homebrew, your superuser may be different than `postgres`:

 ```sh
 $ psql -U your_postgres_user -c "CREATE USER scalaexercises_dev_user WITH PASSWORD 'a_password';"